 Spring/Fall Trekking Adventure

-- Wild and scenic Yellowstone River
+- Wild & Scenic Yellowstone River

-- Spectacular night skies
+- Spectacular Night Skies

 Our Yellowstone Spring/Fall Trekking Adventure is the earliest and latest backpacking trip we have in Yellowstone because of high mountain snow melt and chilly fall temperatures.
 What this means for you is that the tourist season isn’t active and the wildlife will be far more active and visible than in the middle of summer.
 Starting our point to point hike at the junction of Helloroaring Creek and the Yellowstone River, you’ll traverse the Black Canyon, which runs along the drier and warmer northern boundary of the park.
 Cascading waterfalls, world-class trout waters, majestic hiking and camping, and abundant wildlife are just some of the hallmarks of this tour!

 Every camp has a view of the Yellowstone River’s impressive waters, and in many cases we’re camped right along its banks.
 If you’re interested in an early season Yellowstone hike and a great adventure, this tour is for you.
 Don’t miss the unique opportunity to hike Yellowstone before the crowds!

 Due to Yellowstone’s permit system, which issues backcountry hiking and camping permits on March 1st each year, it’s beneficial to register before February 28th of the year you’d like to hike with us.
 Give us a call at 1-800-715-HIKE (4453) to learn more!